Sometimes we need to declutter our material possessions in order for us to take a deeper dive into decluttering the mind.

 Family and friends are always keen to help people go through their belongings, they love you and have your best interests in mind, unfortunately they also know you and therefore will have opinions on what you should keep and discard.
 Having an unbiased person support you on your journey creates perspective, not judgement when trying to find happiness in your space.

-Working through over 30 years of self-doubt, Vanessa is a living example of what the power of the mind can do.
-Through mind training and practicing self-compassion, she self-healed her symptoms of depression, fatigued adrenals and poor gut health.
+Mindset is everything!
+Clearing over 30 years of doubt, guilt and fear, Vanessa is a living example of what the power of the mind can do.
+Through mind training and practicing self-compassion, she self-healed her symptoms of depression, eczema, cystic acne, fatigued adrenals and poor gut health.
+She lives a life of abundance based on LOVE vs. FEAR.